dddrrreee/cs140e-25win/labs/4-interrupts/PRELAB.md

 ---------------------------------------------------------------------------
 ### Code

-You should make sure you go through the code in:
+Super-necessary: go through all the code in:

   - [0-timer-int](0-timer-int/): this is a complete but concise working timer interrupt example.
 You should run it and then